-Based on our initial review of the proposed project (undertaking), the undertaking would have no effect on historic properties.
-There are no historic structures in the project footprint, however, the footprint is just outside the historic district of the U.S. Naval Ammo Depot.
+Based on our initial review of the proposed project and coordination with the State Historic Preservation Officer and/or Tribal Historic Preservation Officer(s), no historic properties were identified within the permit area the area of potential effects.
 Additional review and consultation to fulfill requirements under Section 106 of the National Historic Preservation Act of 1966, as amended, will be ongoing as part of the permit review process.